Koadek/twitter-bot/README.md

 # twitter-bot
-Simple Twitter Bot that favorite a given number of tweets that includes our query.
+Simple Twitter Bot that favorite or follow the account of a given number of tweets that includes our query.

 in config.js :